awofoluo/navynoble/README.md

-Started working on pipeline that will optimize build performance.
+Started working on dummy pipeline that will demonstrate optimized build performance.

 Strategies include the following (still in progress):
 a) Testing Concourse settings ("load_base"/"cache" and "cache-tag"/etc);